 Which of the above keys can you use to unlock and maximize cash in your business quickly?
 Or do you have others that can add to the above?
 Feel free to share your thoughts with me on email@example.com.

-If you are a business owner or an entrepreneur, or an executive who directly impacts cash flows of your organization, join us on the one day “Maximize your Cash Flow” workshop on 9th January 2021.
+If you are a business owner or an entrepreneur, or an executive who directly impacts cash flows of your organization, Contact Us.
 We will help you jump start your year with many more tips and techniques to help you maximize your cash flows.
 Or reach out to us and we guarantee you that we will listen to you and help you craft a cash flow maximisation strategy that’s tailormade for your business.
 Contact us @ firstname.lastname@example.org

 Shridhar Sampath is the Founder and CEO of Motivaluate Consulting & Training FZ LLC, a company that offers a unique combination of business and financial consultancy services.
 He is an expert on Leadership, Strategy and Finance and speaks at various conferences and forums on related topics.
 Shridhar has a CPA from the USA and a CA from India.
 He is a Certified Master of the Leadership Challenge & Student Leadership Challenge and a Certified facilitator of the Capsim Business Simulation.
 He is also a facilitator for Duke Corporate Education as a member of their Global Learning Resource Network and Adjunct faculty teaching Strategic Decision making at the SP Jain Global school of Management.
 Shridhar can be contacted on email@example.com